Abhiplatia/temp-mail-site./replit.md

   - The Future of Disposable Email Services
 - **Featured Images**: High-quality stock photos for each article with:
   - Lazy loading and async decoding for performance
-  - FetchPriority="high" for hero images
   - Motion-safe hover animations
   - Descriptive alt text for accessibility
 - **Article Cards**: Professional card design with image overlays, gradient effects, and hover scale animations
+- **Popular Articles Section**: Home page feature displaying 4 featured articles:
+  - 2x2 grid layout on desktop, single column on mobile
+  - Each card shows title, description, and image
+  - Images positioned on the right (desktop) or top (mobile)
+  - Hover effects with visual feedback
+  - Direct navigation to individual articles via hash links
+  - "View All Articles" link for full collection access
 - **SEO Optimization**: Dynamic page titles and meta descriptions for each article
-- **Navigation**: Accessible from home page promotional section and footer
+- **Navigation**: Accessible from home page popular articles section and footer

 ### Monitoring & Analytics
 - **Google Analytics**: Integrated GA4 tracking for user behavior and conversion tracking